Christine Pike - Christine Pike Ceramics

 Movement is the key to my animal sculptures.
 I do not try to capture an exact likeness of a creature but rather something of it’s spirit and wildness.
 I work quickly and intuitively, handling the clay as little as possible to keep the surface ‘fresh’.
 Using hollow-building techniques I push the clay out from the inside to create a suggestion of muscle and bone.

 I work exclusively in stoneware.
-Colouring is kept to a minimum, using light washes of oxides and stains to enhance the texture of the clay and fire to
+Colouring is kept to a minimum, using light washes of oxides,stains, and cold finishes to enhance the texture of the clay.

 I also sculpt in wax in order to cast limited editions in bronze and cold cast media.